moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 - State variables are variables that can represent characteristics of the environment such as tree height or age.
 - Carbon pools _represent the location of carbon within an environment.
 Such as in trees, underground or in the atmosphere_.

-Each module must ingest data such as climate data or information about environmental disturbances, to calculate changes to state variables and the amounts of carbon in each of its carbon pools as the simulation progresses.
+Each module must ingest data such as climate data or information about environmental disturbances to calculate changes to state variables and the amounts of carbon in each of its carbon pools as the simulation progresses.

 At the end of a simulation, modules output the updated values for state variables.
 The output for carbon pools is in the form of an array (sparse matrix).
 The array includes information about the source pool, the sink pool, and the amount of flux.
 The module output is shared with the unit controller within FLINT.

 Modules run over "simulation units".
-A simulation unit can represent a spatial area, such as a forest, or it can represent an emissions source, such as livestock.
+A simulation unit can represent a spatial area, such as a forest, or an emissions source, such as livestock.
 When the simulation unit refers to a geographical area, it is known as a "land unit".
 FLINT is responsible for managing the processing of simulation units over time.

 ### Pools

 A pool is a reservoir within which something can be stored and released.
-For example, a carbon pool is a reservoir from which carbon can be stored (sequestered and/or maintained) or emitted, such as debris.
-Within FLINT, each pool has attributed a value such as tonnes carbon, and at each time step, the FLINT can move stores from one pool to another using an operation.
+For example, a carbon pool is a reservoir from which carbon can be stored (sequestered and maintained) or emitted, such as debris.
+Within FLINT, each pool has attributed a value such as tonnes of carbon, and at each time step, the FLINT can move stores from one pool to another using an operation.
 Here is an example of pools in a FLINT simulation.

 |![Diagram depicting how modules determine pools in FLINT.](../static/img/pools-module-case-study.png) |
 |:--:|